Italian fascism and racism: Italian race and scientific racism

 In 1938, Mussolini began to fear that if Italian fascism did not recognize the Nordic heritage which existed within Italians, the Mediterranean inferiority complex would return to Italian society.
 Therefore, in the summer of 1938, the fascist government officially recognized the Italians as having a Nordic heritage and it also recognized them as being of Nordic-Mediterranean descent in a meeting with PNF members.
-In June 1938 in a meeting with PNF members, Mussolini identified himself as being of Nordic descent and he also declared that the previous policy which focused on Mediterraneanism would be replaced with a policy which would focus on Aryanism.
+In June 1938 in a meeting with PNF members, Mussolini identified himself as having Nordic racial heritage and he also declared that the previous policy which focused on Mediterraneanism would be replaced with a policy which would focus on Aryanism.

 The fascist regime began its publication of the racialist magazine La Difesa della Razza in 1938.
 The Nordicist racial theorist Guido Landra took a major role in the early work of La Difesa and published the Manifesto of Racial Scientists in the magazine in 1938.
 The Manifesto directly addressed its conception of racism and it also emphasized its autonomy from Nazi racial theories by stating:

 The question of racism in Italy must be treated from a purely biological point of view, without any philosophical or religious implications.
 The conception of racism in Italy must be essentially Italian and along Aryan-Nordic lines.
 This does not mean however that German racial theories are being accepted word for word in Italy and that Italians and Scandinavians are the same.
 It merely wishes to indicate to the Italian people a physical model and even more importantly a psychological model of the human race that on account of its purely European characteristics is completely distinct from all extra-European races.
 This means to elevate the Italian to an ideal of superior consciousness of himself and to a greater sense of responsibility.